OpenMonsterVision/blog/content/posts/an-open-letter-to-comcast-from-a-linux-engineer.md

 # But...A Blog Post Needs More

 Fuck Comcast.
-With the Washington Memorial
+With the Washington Memorial.

 # Just an extra thing

 We were going to have our cat's blessed by a priest tomorrow...a not common occourence.
 And yeah no I don't believe.
 God is like the silliest construct ever, and dumb.
 And Fuck Pascal's wager...fuck it for me.
-But my cat Charlie, he deserves the benefit of Pascal's Wager.
+But my cat Charley, he deserves the benefit of Pascal's Wager.
 Fuck you comcast.